 An anxiety state becomes an anxiety disorder when the individual adds an interpretation of danger and responds accordingly.
-Individual with anxiety disorders believe their catastrophic thoughts and attempt to problem solve or avoid their thoughts, feelings, and sensations.
+Individuals with anxiety disorders believe their catastrophic thoughts and attempt to problem solve or avoid their thoughts, feelings, and sensations.

 Although there are other characteristics of each disorder, one way to think about the specific anxiety disorders is by understanding what the individual misinterprets as dangerous.

 Panic disorder – Fear of sensations and avoidance of external or internal stimuli that may trigger those sensations

 Generalized anxiety disorder – Fear of thoughts; hypersensitivity to uncertainty; problematic beliefs about the utility of worry

 Obsessive compulsive disorder – Fear of thoughts; hypersensitivity to uncertainty, guilt, and disgust

 Social anxiety disorder – Fear of sensations and thoughts; fear of positive evaluation and negative evaluation due to hypersensitivity to the possibility of rejection and perceived judgment

 Sensitivity to anxious sensations occurs in all of the anxiety disorders.
 This trait is called anxiety sensitivity and it is a biological predisposition that runs in families and is passed down through social interactions.

 The fight-or-flight response is inherently neutral; it isn’t good or bad.
 It’s just happening.
 A performer who frames the way that his heart races before going on stage as excitement is experiencing his fight-or-flight response positively.
 He will not complain of having an anxiety problem nor will he experience the other problems that occur during the struggle against anxiety.